GirijaJadhav23/Expense-Tracker-MCP-Server/README.md

 ## ✨ Features

 - **Add Expenses** — Log expenses with date, amount, category, subcategory, and optional notes
+- **Update Expenses** — Modify any field of an existing expense by ID
+- **Delete Expenses** — Remove expenses by ID, date, category, or a combination
 - **List Expenses** — Query expenses within any date range
 - **Summarize Expenses** — Get category-wise spending totals for a date range
 - **Category Resource** — Exposes a rich, hierarchical category taxonomy (20 categories, 100+ subcategories)